bmaunde/guidelines/Guidelines/REST API Guidelines.md

  1. 400 - Bad Request - this should be used to indicate that the request sent through is not formatted as expected
  2. 401 - Unauthorized - this should be used to indicate that the client has not been successfully authenticated.
 This results when either no credentials have been provided or the provided credentials are incorrect
- 3. 403 - Forbidden - this is ised to indicate that the client has is not authorized to perform the requested action for the given resource
+ 3. 403 - Forbidden - this is used to indicate that the client has is not authorized to perform the requested action for the given resource
  4. 404 - Not Found - this should be utilized to indicate that the resource under consideration cannot be found
  5. 405 - Method Not Allowed - this should be utilized to indicate that the requested action against a resource is not supported for the endpoint
- 6. 410 - Gone - this can be used to indicate that though the resource used to exust, it's no longer available
+ 6. 410 - Gone - this can be used to indicate that though the resource used to exist, it's no longer available

 ##### 5xx - Server Error